 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including late check-outs and private airport transfers.

 *Prices do not include the Value Added Tax which Oman proposes to implement during 2018, at a percentage to be confirmed; Renaissance Tours reserves the right to update tour prices should VAT be implemented.

 Final payment due

-Please see Terms & Conditions for fitness levels definitions.
+Please see Terms & Conditions for fitness level definitions.

 Emirates + Fly Dubai, or Qatar Airways

 Please contact Renaissance Tours or your travel agent for current airfares and flight reservations.